A Comprehensive Survey on World Models for Embodied AI

 \textbf{Token Feature Sequence.}\quad The compact Global Latent Vector representation discards fine-grained spatiotemporal detail and is therefore rarely used for global prediction.
 In contrast, Token Feature Sequences predict the future sequence in parallel, reducing error accumulation while enabling multimodal diversity.

 On the representation side, TOKEN~\cite{tian2025tokenize} tokenizes scenes into object-level tokens, aligning world representations with reasoning and leveraging LLMs to predict full future trajectories for long-tail scenarios.
 GeoDrive~\cite{chen2025geodrive} extracts 3D representations, renders trajectory-conditioned views, and edits the position of vehicles to guide DiT in producing editable generations.
 For control, FLARE~\cite{zheng2025flare} aligns diffusion policies with latent future representations, avoiding pixel-space video generation and learning effectively from action-free videos.
-In a related vein, LaDi-WM~\cite{huang2025ladi} predicts future states through interactive diffusion in a latent space aligned with visual foundation models, integrating geometric and semantic features while iteratively refining the diffusion policy to improve performance and generalization. villa-X~\cite{chen2025villa} and VidMan~\cite{wen2024vidman} both couple diffusion-based models with IDM for control. villa-X infers latent actions, aligns them with ego-centric forward dynamics, and maps them via joint diffusion, while VidMan adapts a pretrained video-diffusion model into an IDM using a self-attention adapter for accurate action prediction.
+In a related vein, LaDi-WM~\cite{huang2025ladi} predicts future states through interactive diffusion in a latent space aligned with visual foundation models, integrating geometric and semantic features while iteratively refining the diffusion policy to improve performance and generalization.
+Cosmos Policy~\cite{kim2026cosmos} adapts Cosmos-Predict2 into a unified visuomotor policy by injecting proprioception, action chunks, future observations, and values as latent frames, allowing one video diffusion model to serve as policy, world model, and value function for model-based planning. villa-X~\cite{chen2025villa} and VidMan~\cite{wen2024vidman} both couple diffusion-based models with IDM for control. villa-X infers latent actions, aligns them with ego-centric forward dynamics, and maps them via joint diffusion, while VidMan adapts a pretrained video-diffusion model into an IDM using a self-attention adapter for accurate action prediction.